 - A low debt-to-income ratio

-A Brief Overview of Guarantor Loans
+A Brief Overview of Loans with a Guarantor

 Not to be confused with a cosigner or co-borrower, a guarantor is a third party who promises to repay your loan in the event that you default.
 This person must have a strong credit history and score and be willing to vouch for you.
 Though a guarantor can be anyone, most are family members or trusted friends of the primary borrower.